Clinical Hypnosis

 Intermediate Clinical Hypnosis

-In this 40-hour training our emphasizes would be on theory and practice along with method of approaches.
+In this 40-hour training, our emphasis would be on theory and practice along with methods of approaches.

 Hypnotic intervention: